madebyshape/craft-cms/README.md

 -   Templates
     -   Layout templates setup ready with header and footer globals
-    -   Exception templates for 404, offline/maintenece and generic errors
+    -   Exception templates for 404, offline/maintenance and generic errors
     -   Page templates setup for use with matrix fields
     -   Email template for sending prettier system emails (Forgot password etc)
 -   Config
     -   Configs for all Craft CMS plugins
-    -   Customised general config with required features that hook in to .env vars
+    -   Customised general config with required features that hook into .env vars
 -   Env
     -   Customised .env file with Servd and Mailgun included
 -   Building
     -   HMR
     -   CSS and JS minified and purged
-    -   Favicon is generated and auto inserted into the template
+    -   Favicon is generated and auto-inserted into the template
     -   Images compressed
     -   Sourcemaps generated
 -   Servd